Icahn School of Medicine at Mount Sinai, Center for Computational Psychiatry

 Grant Information

-This grant will support the Icahn School of Medicine at Mount Sinai’s Summer Program in Computational Psychiatry Education (SPICE) which will introduce high school students from underrepresented backgrounds in STEM to cutting-edge research methods at the intersection of computational science and mental health as it relates to society and their everyday lives.
-The funding will support five scholarship recipients, named Dana Scholars, to alleviate the financial constraints that can pose a barrier to participating in the program, allowing students to fully immerse themselves in the experiential learning and mentorship opportunities provided by SPICE.
+This grant supports the Icahn School of Medicine at Mount Sinai’s Summer Program in Computational Psychiatry Education (SPICE) which introduces high school students from underrepresented backgrounds in STEM to cutting-edge research methods at the intersection of computational science and mental health as it relates to society and their everyday lives.
+The funding supports five scholarship recipients, named Dana Scholars, to alleviate the financial constraints that can pose a barrier to participating in the program, allowing students to fully immerse themselves in the experiential learning and mentorship opportunities provided by SPICE.

-This grant supports the Dana Education objective to engage K-12 students in learning about neuroscience and its relevance to society through structured education opportunities (formal and non-formal) that capture their interest and inspire continued study.
+This grant supports the Dana Education objective to engage K-12 students in learning about neuroscience and its relevance to society through structured education opportunities (formal and non-formal) that integrate relevant, real-world topics and issues to capture their interest and inspire continued study.